pudly/schmopera-hugo/content/articles/book-review-the-monster-i-am-today.md

 _The Monster I Am Today_ (TriQuarterly Books, Northwestern University Press) is probably the most evocative story I've read about falling in love with singing.
 It's also a story about Leontyne Price, and all the things that came with being a Black opera singer in the 1950s and 60s; it's also a story about "acousmatic blackness", or having a vocal timbre that's associated with being Black.
 And it's about being a closeted gay man, and all the things that means when you're a voice major in school.

 A lot of _Monster_ is familiar, particularly that thing about being able to pinpoint the exact start of one's obsession with a singer.
 (There's a lot of history, for example, between me and [this clip](https://www.youtube.com/watch?v=A6MLEumcr_k).)
+There's a bit of nostalgia in the whiffs of choir life, music-nerd jokes like pronouncing "Price" like "pree-chay", that first great music teacher, even that first _really bad_ music teacher.

 *
 *